 A link to the page that displays a list and status of releases for just this definition.

 As you change the triggers for each environment in the Pre-deployment conditions editor panel, the layout and links to the environments is updated to show the new deployment pipeline.
 Notice that you can change the type of trigger for the environment here; it can be when a release is created, when deployment to a previous environment succeeds, or manual.
 The automated triggers can be set to a schedule if required.

 This tab makes it easy to edit the tasks defined for each environment.

-The environments you have defined are shown as tabs (in this example, "Dev", "Test", "Staging", and "Production").
-For each environment, the features of the tasks editor include:
+The environments you have defined are shown in the drop-down selector, and the features of the tasks editor include:

 The environment selector bar showing the environment name.
 Select this bar to edit the name.
 Use the ... to open a shortcut menu where you add phases to the environment.

 A selector bar for each phase defined in the environment.
 Select this bar to edit the name and properties of the phase.

 A selector bar for each task in each phase.
 Select this bar to edit the name and properties of the task.
 Drag and drop the task bars to reorder the tasks.

 The property (or argument) editor panel for the selected environment, phase, or task.
 See Define processes in an environment and the individual build and release tasks for more details about the available tasks and their arguments.

 To add tasks to a phase, select it and use the + icon to open the Add tasks panel.